 How Much You Can Contribute

-The minimum and maximum amounts you can contribute to the Dependent Care FSA are set by your employer, although the maximum allowed by the IRS is $5,000 a year.
-Under IRS rules governing Dependent Care FSAs, the annual maximum you may contribute is $5,000, or $2,500 if you are married and filing a separate tax return.
-Married couples have a combined $5,000 limit, even if each has access to a separate FSA through his or her employer.
+The minimum and maximum amounts you can contribute to the Dependent Care FSA are set by your employer, although the maximum allowed by the IRS is $5,000 a year for individuals or married couples filing jointly, or $2,500 for a married person filing separately.
+Please note: married couples have a combined $5,000 limit, even if each has access to a separate FSA through his or her employer.

 Keep in mind that the IRS allows an income tax credit of up to $3,000 for dependent care expenses if you have one dependent, or up to $6,000 if you have two or more dependents.
 The amount of the credit is based on your adjusted gross income and applies only to your federal income taxes.
 So, while the maximum allowed under a Dependent Care FSA is $5,000, you may be able to apply the Child and Dependent Care Tax Credit for amounts over that limit – up to your tax credit limit – depending on your tax situation.
 For more information on how the tax credit works, see IRS Form 2441, available at www.irs.gov, or consult a tax professional.

 Unlike Health Care FSAs, with Dependent Care FSAs you can be reimbursed only for expenses that fall within your current account balance, so you may have to wait until the account balance builds to sufficiently cover a large claim early in the year.

 Also, you may not submit an expense for reimbursement that has been covered, paid or reimbursed from any other source.

 Your qualified dependents for a Dependent Care FSA may include: